 Herbology Certificate and Certification Program Information

-Didactic courses included in a herbology certificate program often introduce students to hundreds of various types of plants and herbs, as well as their potential medicinal uses.
-Many certificate programs in the field also include a clinical component or supervised internship, where students put their training to practical use treating patients.
+Courses in an herbology certificate program introduce students to hundreds of types of plants and herbs, as well as their potential medicinal uses.
+Many herbology programs also include a clinical component or supervised internship, where students put their training to practical use treating patients.

 Educational prerequisites vary greatly for herbology certificate programs, depending upon the goals of each particular school.
 Introductory herbology certificate programs have no prerequisites.
 Other certificate programs are designed only for licensed acupuncturists or students already enrolled in an acupuncture degree program.